Gurki-gtb/elist_analysis/README.md

 ## 2022: Post - Pandemic Decline and Weak Q.4 Performance:
 - This downward trend becomes more apparent across all KPI's.
 In a similar manner to last year, the momentum carries over and Jan of 2022 performs strongly ($700K) but, a significant fall off occurs in the following months.
 - Revenue drops by $232K in Feb, and from here the monthly revenue range falls into a range of ($397K - $509K).
-- In Q.4 (typically the most successful period) an unexpected deviation from usual sales trends occurrs and we see our weakest quarter across all years in terms of units sold, and AOV.
-Hence, being our weakest quarter in terms of revenue even being outperformed by 2019.
+- In Q.4 (typically the most successful period) an unexpected deviation from usual sales trends occurs and we see our weakest quarter across all years in terms of units sold, and AOV.
+Hence, being our weakest quarter in terms of revenue even being outperformed by 2019 in all KPI's.
-- Comapred to 2022 average revenue decreases -45% ($758K-> $408K), AOV decreases -9.8% ($254->$229) matching 2019's AOV, and a -46% decrease in total revenue ($9.1M -> $4.9M).
+- Comapred to 2021 average monthly revenue decreases -45% ($758K-> $408K), AOV decreases -9.8% ($254->$229) matching 2019's AOV
+- An overall -46% decrease in total revenue ($9.1M -> $4.9M).